dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 ## 记忆时间

+## 目录

+0301 Paradigm Overview

+0401 Structured Programming

+0501 Object-Oriented Programming

+0601 Functional Programming

-## 0200.
+## Part II.
 Starting with the Bricks: Programming Paradigms

 Software architecture begins with the code — and so we will begin our discussion of architecture by looking at what we’ve learned about code since code was first written.